History of the Library

 In 1915, Deer Creek Township asked to be served by the Delphi Public Library and levied a tax to help support the library.
 Up until 1989, the Delphi Public Library was supported by the taxpayers of Delphi and Deer Creek Townships.
 However, at that time the residents of Jefferson, Adams, and Rock Creek signed petitions requesting that their townships merge with the Delphi Library district and receive free library service for their tax support.
 The Northwest Branch was established in the Yeoman area to help provide service to residents in the northern part of the county.

 The 1990 addition and renovation project signaled a new era of library service to the community.
-In addition to providing space for many new services, the addition allows handicapped accessibility to the entire building.
-Now the Delphi Public Library is able to play an ever greater role in the education, entertainment, and well being of the people of Carroll County.
+In addition to providing space for many new services, the project made the entire building fully accessible per ADA standards.
+The Delphi Public Library is positioned to play an ever greater role in the education, entertainment, and well-being of the people of Carroll County.